Angel Balevski: Awards

 Balevski was elected honorary and foreign member of the academies and research societies in many countries.
-He was the Co-president of the International Academy of Science, Munich (1988) and a member of the Board of the Paguosh Movement of Scientists for Peace (1971).
+He was the Co-president of the International Academy of Science, Munich (1988) and a member of the Board of the Pugwash Movement of Scientists for Peace (1971).

 He was presented with the highest Bulgarian and foreign awards for his contribution to science and inventions, including two Dimitrov Prizes, the French Palmes académiques, the Lomonosov Gold Medal of the Russian Academy of Sciences and others.
 He was also awarded the honorary title of People's Scientist.
 He was Doctor h.c. of the Technical University, Sofia.